napcs/node-livereload/README.md

 * `-x` or `--exclusions` to specify additional exclusion patterns.
 Example: `-x html, images/`.
 * `-u` or `--usepolling` to poll for file system changes.
 Set this to true to successfully watch files over a network.
 * `-w` or `--wait` to add a delay (in miliseconds) between when livereload detects a change to the filesystem and when it notifies the browser.
+* `-op` or `--originalpath` to set a URL you use for development, e.g 'http:/domain.com', then LiveReload will proxy this url to local path.

 For example, to use a wait time and turn on debugging so you can see messages in your terminal, execute `livereload` like this: